Ready to WAM that wish farm? Reconcile the monthly rollover? Track your True Expenses?

 Banksy: What?
 You don’t know Banksy?
 Allow me to introduce you to your new budgeting buddy, Banksy—YNAB’s pink piggy bank mascot.
 We love Banksy, and you will too.
 Banksy is cute, fun, and proud of your budgeting prowess!

 Budget Accounts: Budget accounts are the accounts you spend money from, and usually include checking, savings, or credit card accounts.
-All the dollars from those accounts combine to make up the “To Be Budgeted” number.
+All the dollars from those accounts combine to make up the Ready to Assign number.

 Category: Categories in YNAB represent the stuff you’ll be spending money on.
 Think of each category like an envelope that you’ll be sticking cash in to spend later.
 Those dollars have jobs once they’re in their categories; they’re earmarked for a specific purpose and, in theory, shouldn’t go wandering off to the Sephora sale if that’s not their job.

 Category Group: A category group is like an umbrella over a stack of similar envelopes.
 For example, that Sephora sale money might be paper clipped to your hair salon money in your Self Care category group.

 Cleared Balance: Your cleared balance in YNAB is the sum of all of the cleared transactions in your account register.
 These are the transactions both you and your bank know about.
 When you reconcile your account, you compare your cleared balance in YNAB to your bank balance, and when those two numbers match, you feel like the best budgeter on the planet—like you just won the YNAB World Series—which should totally be a thing.
 Read more about the other balances in your account register here.